Now that your cruise is booked, there are still a few more decisions to make and things to do before you actually pack those bags.

 ONE MORE NOTE:

 If you plan to use your credit card outside of the country, call your credit card company to let them know.
 (NOTE: Use your credit card with caution!!!
 Cash is always safe.)
 Credit card charges from out of the country will set off red flags on your account.
-When that happens, the company will attempt to contact you, but chances are, you won’t be able to receive that call (cell phone is turned off; landline has no one there to answer).
-While on the phone with them, talk to them about other safe guards to protect you when traveling outside the country.
+When that happens, the company will attempt to contact you, but chances are, you won’t be able to receive that call (cell phone is turned off; no one to answer at home or at the office).
+While on the phone with them, ask about other safe guards to protect your account when traveling outside the country.

 Other Posts on Cruising: